1. HOW IS MY DATA ENCRYPTED?

 If it appeals more to you to store your master password on the device it is strongly recommend to enroll biometrics (e.g. fingerprint) before.
 This ensures the stored master password can only be accessed with your biometric (managed by the OS).

-Furthermore when a password or key is read from storage into memory it remains there decrypted as long as it is used (shown) by the app.
+Furthermore if a password or key is read from storage into memory it remains there decrypted as long as it is used (shown) by the app.
 After that it is erased in memory.
 This reduces the risk of having keys or passwords in memory heapdumps.
 (It is a very unlikely scenario that another spy app scans your memory even if you use a non-rooted phone.
 But in terms of rooted phones this feature helps a bit to increase security.
 But anyway, if you have a spy app on your phone you should consider your phone as hacked and put them into garbage, because a spyware app can also access your display content and read keyboard interactions.)

 2. HOW ARE PSEUDO PHRASES GENERATED?